George Armstrong CusterSoldier

 Birthplace: New Rumley, Ohio

-Custer's body was buried on the battlefield, but later exhumed and reburied at West Point...
-The only U.S. Army survivor of the Battle of Little Bighorn, man or beast, was the horse Comanche.
+George Armstrong Custer’s body was buried on the battlefield at Little Big Horn, but later exhumed and reburied at West Point… One famous U.S. Army survivor of the Battle of Little Bighorn was the horse Comanche.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.